A4S International Case Competition

 You can find more information, including how to apply, on the A4S International Case Competition website.

 The 2021 case competition

-This year’s competition will be held at the Rotman School of Management in Toronto from March 26 to 27, 2021.
+This year’s competition will be held virtually from March 26 to 27, 2021.
 The competition will focus on a sustainable, resilient recovery, including societal justice and building back better in a post-pandemic world.

 The COVID-19 pandemic has impacted every individual and organization around the world, and has posed novel challenges to the ways that we live and work.
 While we focus our efforts on recovering from the health, economic and social crises that we have seen in 2020, we must also look ahead to the impending emergency presented by climate change.
 The risk for business is great and creating resilient supply chains is central to protecting the economy and society from the negative impacts that climate change will continue to create.
 In addition, organizations can significantly extend their impact on climate change by influencing their supply chain.
 This case topic asks for real solutions to increase resilience, productivity and wellbeing of organizations and their stakeholders by creating supply chains that are robust to climate change and macro sustainability threats.

 Teams will be asked to design business models that support and encourage sustainable supply chains.
 Teams could focus on a particular industry or sector.
 They will need to consider how to use the lessons learned during the pandemic to create new and innovative sustainable business solutions to prepare for future challenges and opportunities, while also ensuring sustainable management of both natural and social assets.

 Lessons from the pandemic

 - Value driven action: stakeholder, purpose-driven mindsets guided financial decision-making and provided a strong basis for a resilient supply chain and workforce.